-Miss T S Walklate is a director of both The Quinta Trust and Congleton Education Community Partnership.
-No amounts were outstanding at the period end.
-In entering into the transaction the academy trust has complied with the requirements of the Academies Financial Handbook 2017.
-The services purchased are considered to be at cost and are considered to be value for money for the academy trust.
+Miss T S Walklate is a director of both The Quinta Trust and the two companies mentioned above.
+No amounts were outstanding at the year end.
+In entering into these transactions, the academy trust has complied with the requirements of the Academies Financial Handbook 2018.

-22 Members' liability
+20 Members' liability